 We’re all taught to double check that all of our straps are correctly fastened, but this one deserves a special mention; because if you forget to fasten your leg straps then you could very easily fall out of the harness.

-I made this mistake simply because my friends were already in the air, and I was in a rush to join them.
-Luckily I was able to grab hold of the swingarms before I fell all of the way out, but getting myself up into the harness was very difficult, and others have been less lucky.
+I made this mistake simply because my friend was already in the air, and I was in a rush to join him.
+Luckily I was able to grab hold of the swingarms before I fell all of the way out, but getting myself up into the harness was very difficult, and others have not been so lucky.

 This was an easy mistake for me to make, because I used to fasten these buckles after standing up and walking to my wing.
 I did this because the straps made it harder to walk to the wing.

 Ever since this I’ve made the leg straps a priority, and they are the first buckles that I fasten, and I triple check them before takeoff.

 You should also recheck your leg straps before landing.
 You’ll need to slide yourself out of the harness to land on your feet, and if the leg straps have come undone you’ll fall straight out.